 SPC understands that college is often the first time that a student has been away from home.
 Dealing with this new found freedom is sometimes difficult to handle.
 In order to better serve the student population, the college has established guidelines addressing Residential Living and Visitation issues.
 These policy are designed to help students know the limitations that will be placed on them while they are residents.
 SPC has the right to remove anyone from college housing who fails to comply with the regulations or who drops below 12 semester hours.
 Students will also be removed from college housing for failing to complete room and board payments.
 All students are subject to the disciplinary process described in the Student Guide.

 Housing Calendar: Students need to be aware of opening and closing dates of the dormitories.
 When the residential halls close for a scheduled holiday all students are required to leave the dorm for the period of time specified.

-Housing Policy: As stated in the Student Guide, all full time students are required to live in college housing with the following exceptions:
+Housing Policy: As stated in the Student Guide, all full time students are strongly recommended to live in college housing with the following exceptions:

 - Living with blood relatives

 - 21 years of age or older

 - Job requirements